 Below are the top dating apps from our own personal experiences.
 We intentionally provide a bit of variety because there isn't a single dating app that works for everyone.
 Men in their 20's are going to have a different experience on an app than a woman in her 40's for example.

 These are the best dating apps we have found for each "category" of dating.
 These are apps that we have had success with and believe you will as well:

 When it comes to finding people who are looking for a commitment, eHarmony is the best dating app around.
 Let's look at some numbers:

-Those are some pretty shocking numbers when you really think about.
-When 4% of all marriages start on a single app they have to be doing something right.
+Those are some pretty shocking numbers when you really think about it.
+When 70% of users find their long-term partner in a year you are definitely doing things right!
 Once you start using eHarmony it isn't hard to figure out why.
-For starters, you really have to to be motivated to actually go through the signup process.
+For starters, you really have to be motivated to actually go through the signup process.
 You have to answer a lot of questions about yourself and what you are looking for before you even see any matches.
 This process weeds out all the attention-seeking people and only leaves people who are serious.